Tekali7/JumpJourney/README.md

 - Validator result for script.js
 ![Validator result script](assets/readme-imgs/js-validator.PNG)
-JSHint outputs 18 warnings which are considered aceptable.
+JSHint outputs 29 warnings which are considered aceptable.
 They are:
 1. 	'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).

-and
+2.  'const' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
 <br>

-2.  'arrow function syntax (=>)' is only available in ES6 (use 'esversion: 6').
+3.  'arrow function syntax (=>)' is only available in ES6 (use 'esversion: 6').

 ## Lighthouse Testing